Sample Preparation Guidelines

 E. Use more polar columns with non-polar solvents for chromatography.

-A variety of groups have reported using different chromatography methods to
+A variety of groups have reported using different chromatography methods to separate

-the mobile phase, and high acid.
+and high acid.

 3. In-gel digestion procedures for preparation of MS samples